Saturday, 13 July, 2013

 My persistence paid off!
-My budget, or tight arse ways, however, meant that I wouldn’t be riding with the glamorous package deals such as ‘The Leopard Experience’ or ‘Africa In The Wild Tour’.
+My budget, or tight-arse ways, however, meant that I wouldn’t be taking one of the glamorous package deals such as ‘The Leopard Experience’ or ‘Africa in the Wild Tour’.
 Nope.
 In fact, the company that I went with didn’t even have an official name.
 He was just a bloke with a jeep called Max.

-When travelling alone you don’t get to choose your company on a trip – it could be anyone – sometimes a perfect personality match, sometimes not.
+When travelling alone you don’t get to choose your company on a trip – it could be anybody – sometimes a perfect personality match, sometimes not.
 That’s just the nature of solo travel.

 Although, as time passed the husband grew to be as annoying to me as I probably was to them.
 So, I gradually started to care less about intruding on their special trip.

-He was a ‘Billy Big Bollocks’ type, he knew everything there is to know about a safari, even more than our guide and wouldn’t shut up.
-That said, Max was hardly blowing our mind with groundbreaking information, at one point he told us that, “Ostriches have long necks, as do giraffes, however an ostrich is a big bird, unlike a giraffe.” – Still, I didn’t pay to hear Billy’s theory on every animal.
+He was a ‘Billy Big Bollocks’ type, he knew everything there is to know about a safari, even more than our guide, and wouldn’t shut up.
+That said, Max was hardly blowing our minds with groundbreaking information, at one point he told us that, “Ostriches have long necks, as do giraffes.
+However, an ostrich is a big bird, unlike a giraffe.” – Still, I didn’t pay to hear Billy’s theory on every animal.

 Furthermore, he was wearing a shirt and tie on a safari.
 Who is that stiff?
-Stop spending so much on shirts, mate, and your wife could have a luxurious safari with ‘The Leopard Experience’ and not a little British boy whose presence secretly reminds you that you’re not doing as well as the story suggests.
+Maybe if you stopped spending so much on shirts, mate, your wife could have a luxurious safari with ‘The Leopard Experience’ and not a little British boy whose presence secretly reminds you that you’re not doing as well as the story suggests.

 On day one of two the tour took us to Lake Manyara, a huge lake surrounded by lush nature and animals.
 It was here that I received an ill-timed phone call from the bus company confirming the travel details for my trip back to Iringa.
 Billy grunted really loudly to the sound of my ringtone, which only made me play out the conversation longer than necessary.
 I started asking about bus seat numbers and the journey length, just to be childish.

-Harmoniously we asked Max if we could leave pretty promptly in the morning, as some of the rarer animals make their presence more known in the early hours.
+Harmoniously, we asked Max if we could leave pretty promptly in the morning, as some of the rarer animals make their presence more known in the early hours.
 Max agreed that we could leave at six.
-Only what Max failed to inform us is that he needed to top up credit at the bank, which didn’t open until eight.
+Although, what Max failed to inform us is that he needed to top up credit at the bank, which didn’t open until eight.

 This resulted in us sitting outside of a bank for two hours on a paid safari tour.
 Two options that could have been better: a) seek out leopards, or b) sleep longer.
 If option one is unattainable, let us kip a few more hours, man!